hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

       ``dict``

-      Dictionary containing ANN configuration and model paths (used when snr_type='ann').
+      Dictionary containing ANN configuration and model paths (used when snr_method='ann').